Are solar panels worth it in the UK?

 The government isn't currently offering any solar grants that are open to all homes.

-The five reasons to get solar panels
+Four other reasons to get solar panels

 Solar panels aren't the right choice for everyone – but they come with a lot of benefits that are worth investigating.